Warning Sirens Information

 - other catastrophic events in which the community needs to be informed immediately

-System TestsThe system is tested the first Saturday* of each month.
-Each audible test will include approximately 30 seconds of audible siren sound.
+System TestsThe system is tested the first Wednesday* of each month.
+Each audible test includes approximately 30 seconds of audible siren sound.

 *In case of inclement weather, the siren test will be cancelled.